-Meatling - Text by John B Derogatory term used by some members of vecs or alife clades for bionts or for partially biont beings such as cyborgs.
+Meatling - Text by John B Derogatory term used by some members of vec or alifeclades for bionts or for partially biont beings such as cyborgs.
 Has been known to start many a bar brawl or equivalent socially acceptable hostile reaction, from lawsuit to return insult to social stigma to loss of trading privileges.

 Meketuur - Text by Anders Sandberg AI/Alife culture common in the Kiyoshi datasphere.
 Largely developed from a bird-AI seed invented by Greenice of Palmas, the Meketuur proved influential in the MPA AI aesthetics through its insightful play with dimensionality and hyperbolicity.

 Minatti Clan - Text by Anders Sandberg Utopia AI clan, descended from the post-Trojan AI Minatti.
-Minatti was directly descended from restoration efforts among the AIs during the Federation Era that tried to reconstruct lost pre-nanodisaster AIs, in this case some of the American corporate and defence systems.
+Minatti was directly descended from restoration efforts among the AIs during the federation era that tried to reconstruct lost pre-Technocalypse AIs, in this case some of the American corporate and defence systems.
 These systems in turn created Minatti, which might explain its predilection for using obscure references to Americana to honour its predecessor systems (such as the naming of New Montana).
-During the founding of the Utopia Sphere, the Minatti copies sent out automated explorers and von Neumanns widely, laying down infrastructure and exploring what would become the Utopia Sphere.
+During the foundation of the Utopia sphere, the Minatti copies sent out automated explorers and von Neumanns widely, laying down infrastructure and exploring what would become the Utopia Sphere.
 The Minatti copies eventually settled down as wardens of a number of systems and habitats, especially isolationist clades with no intention of contacting the outside world.

 Momuless - Text by Anders Sandberg Order of alife archaeologists constructed by the Artists of Gleia to help unravel the beauty and secrets of the cosmos.
 The Momuless are composed of modular micro- and nanomachines, usually housed in protective plastic containers shaped like elaborate statues.
 Their often unusual and creative interpretations of everyday events or historical evidence has made them sought after as assistants at many archaeological institutes.